suzukisteven/mapbox-test/readme.md

 <hr>

 ## pip install -r requirements.txt
-This installs all commonly used Flask dependencies:
+This installs all commonly used packages and dependencies:

 ```PYTHON
 boto3==1.9.130